richardriverag/richardriverag.github.io/_pages/cv.md

   * Fundamentos de Programación (2022B, 2023A, 2023B)
   * Diseño de software (2022B, 2023A, 2023B)
   * Verificación y Validación de Software (2022B, 2023A, 2023B)
+  * Fundamentos de Bases de Datos (2022B)

+* 2016 - present: Lecturer, Universitat Oberta de Catalunya, Barcelona - Spain
+  * Lecturer and tutor in the Master of CiberSecurity and Privacy

-* 2019 - present: Professor, Escuela Politécnica Nacional, Escuela de Formación de Tecnólogos.
+* 2019 - 2022: Professor, Escuela Politécnica Nacional, Escuela de Formación de Tecnólogos.
 Quito, Ecuador
   * Fundamentos de Programación (2019A, 2019B, 2020A, 2021A, 2022A)
   * Seguridad Informática (2019A, 2019B, 2020A, 2020B, 2021A, 2021B, 2022A)
   * Intranets (2021B, 2022A)